ENS FAQ Page

-The San Francisco State Emergency Notification System, also known as SFSU Alert, is a communications tool designed to rapidly disseminate emergency information and instructions, in the event of an emergency that threatens the lives and/or property of the campus community.
-This fully hosted, web-based system can disperse messages to phones, voicemail, e-mails, and via text messaging and TTY.
+The San Francisco State University Emergency Notification System, also known as SFSU Alert, is a communications tool designed to rapidly disseminate emergency information and instructions, in the event of an emergency that threatens the lives and/or property of the campus community.

 Q: Why have alert systems when we already have alarms in campus buildings?